JPG Viewer & Analyzer

 Photography

 JPG is ideal for photographs with complex colors and gradients.
-Use 85-95% quality for archival, 70-80% for web.
+Use 85-95% quality for archival, 70-80% for web publishing.

 Web Images

 For web, keep file sizes under 200KB.
-Consider WebP for even better compression with similar quality.
+Consider converting to WebP or AVIF for better compression.

 Privacy